 Whenever you make a blog post to your wordpress.com blog, it will be on Tumbler automatically, and from Tumblr, and Tumblr will share back to your wordpress.com blog.
 The loop will post 100s of the same content in both places unless you stop it manually.
 So, be careful on this issue.

 Step# 4.
 Share One Content Multiple Times

-Break down each of your main blog posts into many pieces, and post the pieces separately to your wordpress.com blog.
+Break down each of your main blog posts into many pieces, and post the parts separately to your wordpress.com blog.
 Include catchy headlines & images.
 And never forget to add a “read more” link back to your main content.

 Do not post all the pieces of one content on the same day.
-Visitors from Facebook or Twitter and other sites may get bored, ending up to the same post multiple times.
+Visitors from Facebook or Twitter, and other sites may get bored, ending up to the same post multiple times.

 You also can repost one piece of your content multiple times.
 But give a substantial time gap between the repeated posts.
 And always replace the headlines and the anchor text with new headlines and new anchor texts.